FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

    14. Multiple channels IMULTC have various conditions depending on the switch position and which multiple channel data files exist.
        If IMULTC = 1, the engine checks for MULT.DAT, and SIMPLE_MULT.DAT.
-       Data can be as- signed to both files for separate grid elements.
+       Data can be assigned to both files for separate grid elements.
        If IMULTC = 2, then multiple channels can be used alongside separate gutter cells in GUTTER.DAT.

 FILE: TOLER.DAT